 Above all, your movie idea should be totally fun and captivating.
 (Otherwise, why make the movie?)

-- Break down your sceenplay.
-Out of this, complete your schedule and your budget.
+3. Break Down Your Screenplay: Out of this, complete your schedule and your budget.
 Then analyze your budget.
 Ask yourself: If we do not garner a traditional distribution deal, how many $4.99 VOD downloads will we need to sell to get a return?
 At this point you can decide to decrease your budget, or not.
-But once you decide on your budget and the amount of sales you’ll need to make to get a return, you can then begin planning your marketing strategy.
-If you have money, hire a great Production Manger.
-If you don’t have money, you’ll have to do your own breakdown.
-CLICK HERE for a great script breakdown resource.
+But once you decide on your budget and the amount of sales you’ll need to get a return, you can then begin planning your marketing strategy.

-- Once you have a concrete filmmaking strategy, you can go after your money.
-Investors like to see three things in your business plan, who is running the company, how you’ll spend the money and how you’ll make a profit.
-Unlike years past, iTunes, Amazon and Netflix provides you a somewhat easily accessible distribution pipeline.
+Unlike years past, iTunes, Amazon and (sometimes) Netflix provides you with an accessible distribution pipeline.
 This will assist you in getting the necessary movie money.
 If you don’t know how to find prospective investors, see: www.GetMovieMoney.com

 After you lock down your money, you can go into pre-production full force.
 Hire a great 1st AD.